ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 - In the [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, open a document with a ProVerif extension.
 - Enter ProVerif code, and observe how syntax errors are highlighted.

+## How it works

+Under the hood, this language server simply invokes `proverif` over the currently edited file.
+Syntax errors found by `proverif` are written to `stdout`, which this extension parses and sends to VSCode.
+For a `.pvl` file, the extension appends `process\n0` and parses it as a `.pv` file.

+This has the following limitations:
+- Only the first syntax error is shown (as only the first is output by `proverif`).
+- `proverif` is re-run on every keystroke with a timeout of 1s.
+This should suffice to find syntax errors, while preventing many proverif invocations hogging the CPU (as if no syntax error is found, `proverif` will start executing the proof).

 ## Publish